infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 This information is useful when used in combination with the [`num_constraints`](@ref) and [`all_constraints`](@ref) methods which can take the expression type and/or the set type as inputs.
-Here `num_constraints` provides the number of constraints that match a certain type  and `all_constraints` returns a list of constraint references matching the criteria provided.
+Here `num_constraints` provides the number of constraints that match a certain type, and `all_constraints` returns a list of constraint references matching the criteria provided.
 These have been extended beyond `JuMP` functionality such additional methods have been provided for the cases in which one wants to query solely off of set or off